 This post is part of our honeymoon series.
 You can read more about it here.

 Tokyo is a modern city.
-The bright lights, loud sounds, and larger-than-life screens are part of what make Tokyo, Tokyo.
+The bright lights, loud sounds, and larger-than-life screens are part of what make Tokyo, well, Tokyo.
 However, some of my favorite memories of Tokyo are stumbling upon bits of the city’s historic past in places where it was least expected.
 About a five minute walk from Shinjuku Station is a small network of alleys with some of the city’s best yakitori.
 The sixty or so small bars and restaurants of Omoide Yokocho, more colloquially known as Memory Lane, Yakitori Alley, or Piss Alley (more on that later) are a reminder of post-war Tokyo.
 And it certainly makes for a great place to grab some dinner.

-A Brief History of Memory Lane
+A Brief History of Memory Lane Tokyo

-During and after World War II, Memory Lane was a center for black market activities.
+During and after World War II, Memory Lane in Tokyo was a center for black market activities.
 It was also known for its cheap drinks and yakitori (grilled skewers), and luckily, that’s what it’s still known for today.
 As for the nickname “piss alley”?
 It’s a reference to the lack of restrooms and drunk patrons going to the bathroom wherever was convenient.
-But don’t worry, there’s a public bathroom now if you need it.
+But don’t worry, there’s a public bathroom in Memory Lane now if you need it.
 Part of Memory Lane was destroyed in a fire in the 1990s, but there are still dozens of restaurants to choose from.
-It’s past may be seedy, but Memory Lane is perfectly safe to visit.
+It’s past may be seedy, but Memory Lane Tokyo is perfectly safe to visit.

-Where to Eat in Memory Lane
+Where to Eat in Memory Lane Tokyo

-Our visit to Memory Lane in Shinjuku was one of our favorite meals of our whole trip to Japan.
+Our visit to Memory Lane in Tokyo was one of our favorite meals of our whole trip to Japan.
 I didn’t do much reading on Shinjuku before going, so it was even more special stumbling upon Memory Lane.
 Some websites say it is hard to find Memory Lane in Shinjuku.
 Just follow your nose and the smell of grilled meat and you should have no problem finding it.